© 2026 Wyoming Public Media

 The announcement follows a restructuring blueprint the USDA released last year, which was met with concern over its plan to move leadership away from key decision makers in Washington and the removal of the longstanding regional office structure.

-Indeed, the final plan will relocate the Chief of the Forest to Salt Lake City, along with about two-thirds of D.C. employees, with more to be scattered across other offices.
+Indeed, the final plan will relocate the Chief of the Forest Service to Salt Lake City and move more than two-thirds of positions — about 260 — out of D.C. to Utah or other locations.
 All nine regional offices, which grouped nearby forests together, will close.
-Instead, the agency is adding several state leadership offices, more closely mirroring the structure of the Bureau of Land Management.
+Instead, the agency is adding 15 state directors, more closely mirroring the structure of the Bureau of Land Management.

 Idaho and Wyoming are set to gain state director’s offices in Boise and Cheyenne.
 Previously, those states were split between Forest Service regions which were headquartered in other states.